kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 The code editor is where the Csound instrument code is to be written.
-To use the values from the widgets, use the replacement key of the widget within \< \>\'s, and that value will be replaced when the instrument is generated (the replacement key is usually the objectName of the object;
+To use the values from the widgets, use the replacement key of the widget within \< \>'s, and that value will be replaced when the instrument is generated (the replacement key is usually the objectName of the object;
 see table below).

-For example, if there\'s a knob with an objectName of *amplitude* and the value is set to 0.5, the following instrument code:
+For example, if there's a knob with an objectName of *amplitude* and the value is set to 0.5, the following instrument code:

     iamp    = <amplitude> * 0dbfs